Aquafina-water-bottle/jp-mining-note/docs/docs/yomichantemplates.md

     using the highlighted text.

-    This is most likely to fail if you select formatted parts of text, such as line breaks, furigana, select more than one item in a list, etc.
+    This is most likely to fail if you select formatted parts of text, such as (but not limited to):

+    - line breaks
+    - furigana
+    - across multiple items in a list (common with JMdict)

-If you do not want to import the entire dictionary, and prefer that *only* the selected text is shown in the first definition, set `opt-selection-text-glossary-attempt-bold` to `false`.
+If you do not want to use the entire dictionary, and prefer that *only* the selected text is shown in the first definition, set `opt-selection-text-glossary-attempt-bold` to `false`.